Rutilio Grande

-Rutilio Grande García, SJ (5 July 1928 in El Paisnal – 12 March 1977 in Aguilares) was a Jesuit priest in El Salvador.
-He was assassinated in 1977, along with two other Salvadorans.
-He was the first priest assassinated before the Salvadoran Civil War started and a close friend of Archbishop Óscar Romero.
-After his death, Romero changed his silence and urged the military junta to investigate the murder.
+Rutilio Grande García, SJ (5 July 1928 in El Paisnal – 12 March 1977 in Aguilares) was a Salvadoran Jesuit priest assassinated in 1977 by Salvadoran security forces.
+He was the first priest assassinated before the Salvadoran Civil War started and was a close friend of Archbishop Óscar Romero.
 His beatification, through his status as a martyr, was approved by Pope Francis on 21 February 2020, with the ceremony being held on 22 January 2022.

 Life and work

 Rutilio Grande was born on 5 July 1928, the youngest of 7 children, to a poor family in El Paisnal, El Salvador.
 His parents, Salvador Grande and Cristina García, divorced when he was young and he was raised by his older brother and grandmother, a devout and strong Catholic woman.
 At the age of 12, Rutilio was noticed by Archbishop Luis Chavez y Gonzalez during his annual visit to their village and was invited to attend the high school seminary in San Salvador, the capital of the country.

 At the age of 17, following the final year of high school seminary (minor seminary), Grande entered the Jesuit process of the formation called the novitiate.
 Thus began a period of time outside of El Salvador.
 Grande first traveled to Caracas, Venezuela, since there was no Jesuit novitiate in Central America.
 Initially, Grande felt called to the missions of the church in Oriental countries of the East.
 After two years in Caracas, he pronounced his vows of poverty, chastity and, obedience and then traveled to Quito, Ecuador to study the humanities, which he completed in 1950.
 The following three years were spent as a professor in a minor seminary in El Salvador where he taught sacred history, history of the Americas and of El Salvador, and writing.

 Grande continued his studies for the priesthood at the major seminary of San José de la Montaña, where he became friends with Romero, a fellow student.
 Grande was ordained a priest in mid-1959 in Spain in the city of Oña.
 He returned to Spain in 1962 to complete studies left undone due to his physical and mental struggles.
 In 1963 he attended Lumen Vitae Institute in Brussels, Belgium, where he studied new directions in pastoral ministry inspired by Vatican II.
 He was particularly influenced by his experiences of an inclusive liturgy which insisted upon the widest and deepest lay participation possible at that time.
 As his biographer stated, "Very probably at this moment his fundamental lines of pastoral action matured.
 Certainly, a part of this epoch in pastoral theological development was to always look for the greatest participation possible by the base or least empowered part of a community, and to never proceed autonomously or without hearing the community."